ucg8j/blog/posts/grokking-algorithms.md

 | Beatles | 15         |
 | ...     | ...        |

 Would be to iterate n (number of artists) times through the list and create a new list.
 The first search would be for the 1st highest playcount, then the 2nd and so on.
-So each search would be O(n) for O(n) artists, i.e. O(n<sup>2</sup>).
+Each search would be O(n) for O(n) artists, i.e. O(n<sup>2</sup>).

 ```python
 def findSmallest(arr):